Density correction for multivariate spatial fields of global climate model output using deep learning: Density correction of historical TMAX and PRCP

-We first present results from density correction at both sets of locations for the validation period of 2001--2014.
-Figure \ref{f:density_validation} plots density curves of density corrected TMAX and log-scale PRCP for the SE and SW regions.
-Each curve pools the entire validation period data across all 25 locations, and we see that the calibrated TMAX and PRCP closely match the observed data.
+In this section, we present results from density correction at both sets of locations for the training and validation periods.
+Figure \ref{fig:density} plots density curves of density corrected TMAX and log-scale PRCP for the SE and SW regions.
+Each curve pools the entire training/validation period data across all 25 locations, and we see that the calibrated TMAX and PRCP closely match the observed data for both time periods.
 Note that the density plots for PRCP are displayed in the transformed log scale since visual inspection of the density plots are most informative in the scale that the data was analyzed.
 However, all remaining plots and metrics for PRCP are presented in the raw data scale.
 Fitting separate monthly models for TMAX captures the pronounced bimodal distribution in the SW region with different modes for observed and model data.
 On the other hand, there are substantial differences between the observed and model densities of PRCP at both tails of their respective distributions.
 For both variables, SPQR is able to successfully calibrate the model data to match the density of the observational data.